apache/flink/docs/content/docs/connectors/table/jdbc.md

 {{< /tab >}}
 {{< /tabs >}}

+### JDBC Catalog for PostgreSQL

 #### PostgreSQL Metaspace Mapping

 PostgreSQL has an additional namespace as `schema` besides database.
 A Postgres instance can have multiple databases, each database can have multiple schemas with a default one named "public", each schema can have multiple tables.
 In Flink, when querying tables registered by Postgres catalog, users can use either `schema_name.table_name` or just `table_name`.
 The `schema_name` is optional and defaults to "public".

-Therefor the metaspace mapping between Flink Catalog and Postgres is as following:
+Therefore, the metaspace mapping between Flink Catalog and Postgres is as following:

 | Flink Catalog Metaspace Structure    |   Postgres Metaspace Structure      |
 | :------------------------------------| :-----------------------------------|